Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services

-The Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) is an intergovernmental organization established to improve communication between science and policy on issues of biodiversity and ecosystem services.
-It serves a similar role to the Intergovernmental Panel on Climate Change (IPCC).
+The Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) is an independent intergovernmental organization established by Governments in 2012 to strengthen the science-policy interface for biodiversity and ecosystem services for the conservation and sustainable use of biodiversity, long-term human well-being and sustainable development.

-The IPBES Bureau has agreed, on the basis of a proposal by the secretariat for the purposes of brand unity and brand recognition, to adopt a common pronunciation of the IPBES acronym.
-In keeping with widespread linguistic convention, the acronym is officially pronounced as “ip-bes” – “ip” as in “hip” and “bes” as in “best”.
+It serves a similar role to the Intergovernmental Panel on Climate Change (IPCC), though in addition to undertaking scientific assessments, IPBES also supports efforts to generate new knowledge, build capacity and promote the development and use of policy support tools.
+In keeping with widespread linguistic convention, the acronym is officially pronounced as “ip-bes” — “ip” as in “hip” and “bes” as in “best”.

+In January 2026, the United States announced its withdrawal from the organization.

-Establishment
+Establishment and Meetings

+The platform was formally established following extensive international negotiations involving governments, scientists, and United Nations bodies.

+IPBES was created to strengthen the interface between scientific research and policymaking on biodiversity.

 In 2010 a resolution by the 65th session of the United Nations General Assembly urged the United Nations Environment Programme to convene a plenary meeting to establish IPBES.
 In 2013 an initial conceptual framework was adopted for the prospective IPBES plenary.

+IPBES parties meet every one to two years in sessions designated as Plenaries.

 First Global Assessment (2019)

 From 29 April to 4 May 2019, representatives of the 132 IPBES members met in Paris, France, to discuss the Global Assessment Report on Biodiversity and Ecosystem Services and to adopt its summary for policymakers (SPM).
 On 6 May 2019, the 40-page document was released, aiming to empower policymakers with the knowledge and evidence to make better decisions when developing policies and taking actions for the benefit of humans and nature.